 Plot: Judgment Day has come and gone.
 The year is 2018.
 John Connor strives to live up to his destiny in leading the human race against the machines in this Terminator sequel.

 Let’s face it.
 There will never be another Terminator as good as the two James Cameron films.
 Get over it.
-Because this one was about a war, it didn’t have that one on one conflict that made the other movies so endearing.
-What Salvation does have though are action sequences that are equal to the previous entries and at times even better.
+As this one was about a war, it didn’t have that one-on-one conflict that made the other movies so endearing.
+What Salvation does have though are action sequences that are equal to the previous entries, and at times even better.
 Of course every Terminator flick has to have its customary car chase where everything gets destroyed.
 Honestly, the chase in this one might have been my favorite in all the movies.

 Rating: 7.0 out of 10